aigc-apps/EasyAnimate/README.md

 │       └── 📄 json_of_internal_datasets.json
 ```

-The json_of_internal_datasets.json is a standard JSON file, as shown in below:
+The json_of_internal_datasets.json is a standard JSON file.
+The file_path in the json can to be set as relative path, as shown in below:
 ```json
 [
     {